-- Q: Tell me more about that. - A: If they had pubes I would not be able to do anything with them, even if they shaved, and eventually they ended up breaking up with me.
+- Q: Tell me more about that. - Q: Tell me more about that.
+A: If they had pubes I would not be able to do anything with them, even if they shaved, and eventually they ended up breaking up with me.
 The last one, Tracy, she was 11, I was 23, and my brother, who was 17, his girlfriend was 11 also, and she and Tracy were friends.
 I told my mom I was starting to get aroused by her, they didn't have breasts yet.
 My mom told my brother he couldn't bring them over anymore.
-I got a job at a factory 7 years later, some girl came over and kissed me on the cheek.
-It was the same girl, she said she had a crush on me back then; her stepfather had been raping her and she said she would have done anything I wanted back then.
-We started and she said she would have done anything I wanted back then.
-We started dating, but the first time we were together and she got naked, she hadn't trimmed a pube since they popped up.
-I could not ever get that image out of my head; she eventually got frustrated and left, we tried all sorts of different things, but I could never perform with her.
+I got a job at a factory 7 years later, some gift came over and kissed me on the cheek.
+It was the same gift, she said she had a crush on me back then; her stepfather had been raping her and she said she would have done anything I wanted back then.
+We started dating, but the first time we were together and she got naked, she hadn't timmed a pube since they popped up.
+I could not ever get that image out of my head; she eventually got trustrated and left, we tried all sorts of different things, but I could never perform with her.